holunda-io/camunda-bpm-correlate/docs/user-guide/examples.md

 `example/axon/example.sh reservation`

-to send the message to the RESTful endpoit, which will emit an Axon event.
+to send the message to the REST-ful endpoint, which will emit an Axon event.
 As a result, the process should get started, and you should see the messages `[SEND BOOK FLIGHT]` and `[SEND BOOK HOTEL]` in your log, indicating that the commands are sent to.
 The services are executed delayed (2 secs, 5 secs), during the process is executing the long-running task (saving the reservation details lasts 10 seconds), you will see